dataluscorp/browser/docs/performance/memory/dmd.md

     be anonymized; and `minimize` is a boolean that indicates if memory usage should be minimized first.

-3. (Linux only) You can send signal 34 to the firefox process, e.g. with the following command.
+3. (Linux only) You can send signal 34 to the datalus process, e.g. with the following command.

-        $ killall -34 firefox
+        $ killall -34 datalus

 Each one of these steps triggers all the memory reporters and then DMD analyzes the reports, printing commentary like this: